-- 1. Heat the room to 50-60°F to help dry mildewed wood. - 2.
-Scrub mildewed floors and woodwork with a mild alkaline solution such as washing soda or non-phosphate detergent (4-6 tablespoons to 1 gallon

-- of water), available in paint and grocery stores.
+- 1. Heat the room to 50 to 60 °F to help dry mildewed wood. - 2.
+Scrub mildewed floors and woodwork with a mild alkaline solution such as washing soda or nonphosphate detergent (4 to 6 tablespoons to a gallon of water), available in paint and grocery stores.
 Or use a cloth dipped in hot water, or in a mixture of borax dissolved in hot water.

 - 3. Rinse with clear water.

 - 4. Wipe clean floors dry with old towels.

 - 5. Allow wood to dry thoroughly.

 - 6. Apply a mildew-resistant paint after woodwork has thoroughly dried.

-- 7. Replace badly infected wood.
+- 7. Replace badly-infected wood.